lipilman/world-newsletter-services-list-1/README.md

 1. Email services that anyone can subscribe.
 2. Service that delivers new mails on a regular or irregular basis.
+3. Service that don't need to signup for a subscription

 ## 3. How to contribute